Masigasig/netlab/assets/learning_material/material_content/chapter_0/network.md

 # Network

-### A group of hosts that communicate with each other
+### A Group of Hosts That Communicate

-A network is a group of hosts that communicate with each other, requiring similar connectivity.
+A network is a collection of devices (hosts) that can communicate with each other to share data and resources. **Hosts can include computers, phones, printers, and servers.**

+**Example:**

-For example, in my house we have Wi-Fi and all my devices like computers and phones connect to it.
+* In your home, your Wi-Fi connects all your devices like computers and phones.

-My neighbor also has their own Wi-Fi for their devices — that makes it a separate network.
+* Your neighbor has their own separate Wi-Fi network — even though both networks exist nearby, they are independent.

 ![Network](resource:assets/learning_material/images/chapter_0/network.gif)
 *Home Wi-Fi vs. Neighbor Wi-Fi (separate networks)*

+**Subnets:**

-Networks can also contain other networks, called subnets.
+* Networks can contain smaller networks called **subnets**.

-For example, in a school there might be a main network, but it is divided into two sub-networks: one for Faculty and another for Students.
-Devices in each group connect to their respective subnet.
+* Example: In a school, the main network may have **two subnets**: one for Faculty and another for Students.

+* Devices in each subnet communicate within their group but still belong to the larger parent network (the School Network).

-> Even if networks are separated (like Faculty and Students), they can still belong to a larger parent network (the School Network).
+> Even if networks are separated (like Faculty and Students), they can still belong to a larger network that connects them through controlled access.

+### Accessing Resources Across Networks:

-But what if I am at home and I want to access a resource from the student network?
+* If you are at home and want to access a resource in the school network, **you cannot connect directly**.

-I cannot directly connect my home network to theirs — instead, I would use the Internet.
+* Instead, the **Internet acts as a bridge** between your home network and other networks.